DrCytometer/Simplified-flowcytoscript/README.md

 ## Errors and bug reports
 * Please save a copy of the notebook.
 This will produce an HTML document recording your entries and will facilitate troubleshooting.
+* If you've run the script and encountered errors, you will likely need to start the analysis over in a new folder to avoid error propagation.
+Alternatively, delete the cache files (tsne_cache, umap_cache).